Chotu gang: Court trial

-The convicts were awarded death sentence on six counts under Section 302 Pakistan Penal Code, six counts under Section 7 of the Anti-Terrorism Act and another six counts under Section 3 of the Explosive Substance Act 1908.
+The convicts were awarded death sentence on six counts under Section 302 of Pakistan Penal Code, six counts under Section 7 of the Anti-Terrorism Act and another six counts under Section 3 of the Explosive Substance Act 1908.

 The convicts were also charged with Rs.
 6.2 million fine each or undergo additional imprisonment in case of default.
 All the 22 convicted would also undergo life imprisonment.